apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 An event is actually a value of the ``SpanEvent`` type, and carries along with it a ``SpanEvent/nanosecondsSinceEpoch`` as well as additional ``SpanEvent/attributes`` related to this specific event.
 In other words, if a ``Span`` represents an interval–something with a beginning and an end–a ``SpanEvent`` represents something that happened at a specific point-in-time during that span's execution.

-Events usually show up in a in a trace view as points on the timeline (note that some tracing systems are able to do exactly the same when a log statement includes a correlation trace and span ID in its metadata):
+Events usually show up in a trace view as points on the timeline (note that some tracing systems are able to do exactly the same when a log statement includes a correlation trace and span ID in its metadata):

 **Jaeger:**